|Reiterjoch/Passo di Pampeago|

 |Height||Climbing height - length|

-717m - 7.2 km (Rauth/Novale); 867m - 9 km (bivio Weissenstein/Pietralba)
+866m - 9.34 km - 9.3% (bivio Weissenstein/Pietralba)

 |How to get there||

-|Other comments||The road up from Bolzano through Val d’Ega/Eggental should be very nice with its gorge.
-(See Virtual Alps web page.)
+|Other comments||The road up from Bolzano through Val d’Ega/Eggental should be very nice with its gorge if it was not for the old road being closed.
 This is indeed a very hard pass from either side.
-Bring water even if you probably could find some on the way at bars.
-(It is probably also possible to go up a gravel road (R1-2?) to the east of the pass to Passo Feudo/Satteljoch (2121m) and have even nicer views.)
-See also Passo di Oclini/Joch Grimm (1990m).
+Bring water even if you probably could find some on the way at restaurants.
+Other name: Passo delle Pale.
+See also Passo di Oclini/Joch Grimm/Jochgrimm (1990m).